-Any holder of 10% of the capital (either directly or through CPOs) has the right to appoint a member of the Board of Directors and said votes will be excluded for the purpose of appointing the missing members.
+Any holder of 10% of the capital has the right to appoint a member of the Board of Directors and said votes will be excluded for the purpose of appointing the missing members.

 Members of the Board are obliged by the bylaws and applicable regulations to notify the Board of any situation that may result in a conflict of interest.